 The bad news?
 People were using up all their financial aid on expensive developmental classes through the colleges and not earning any college credits in the process!

 The better news?
 SCAE developed the Removing Obstacles Achieving Dreams (ROAD) program where students could take the same preparatory classes with SCAE at a fraction of the cost.
-ROAD is Sanford's Maine College Transitions Grant program.
+ROAD is Sanford's Maine College and Career Access program.

 •Current adult high school diploma and GED candidates who want to go to college